kedacore/test-tools/e2e/images/cloudevents-http/README.md

-# KEDA Sample for Metrics API
+# KEDA Sample for CloudEvents

 A simple Docker container written in **go** that will receive CloudEvent through http.